-If you’ve never visited a Mosque (or Masjid at it’s called in Arabic) before, it might be a scary experience visiting for the first time!
+If you’ve never visited a Mosque (or Masjid as it’s called in Arabic) before, it might be scary visiting a mosque for the first time or knowing what the mosque etiquette is!
 What do I do when I enter the mosque?
 What clothes should I wear?
-Is it okay for me as a none Muslim to go in?
+Is it okay for me as a none Muslim to go?
 Not to worry!
 We’ll answer all your Mosque etiquette questions below!
 So you can visit a Mosque without worrying!

 Want to know more about Muslims, Dubai or UAE?
 Check out my other guides:

 48 hours in Abu Dhabi; The best itinerary to see all the sights of Abu Dhabi

 Why do Muslim women wear hijab?
 We asked Muslim women their personal reasons

 24 hours in Dubai; how to spend your layover and see all the main tourist spots

 Visiting Dubai during Ramadan: what to expect and what rules you should know

 Often the main entrance is only for men and goes into the main prayer hall.
 During a tour, they may allow you in this area but if it’s during prayer times men will typically stop women from entering.
 If it’s a local mosque that doesn’t offer tours, either look for signs for women or if it’s during prayer time; look at where the women are heading.

 Usually, the women’s sections in mosques aren’t as beautiful as the main prayer halls.
 So it’s better to visit a mosque that has a tour if you’re a woman so you can not only learn about the history and architecture of the mosque but get to see the splendour of the main prayer hall!